Copyright © 2016 James Wheare <firstname.lastname@example.org>

 The final version of the specification will use an unprefixed tag name.

-This specification defines a client-only message tag to indicate reactions to other messages
+This specification defines a client-only message tag to indicate replies to other messages

-The react tag is sent by a client with the client-only prefix
+The reply tag is sent by a client with the client-only prefix

 This section is non-normative